dmbarbour/wikilon/docs/AwelonLang.md

 # Awelon Language

-Awelon is a purely functional language based on concatenative combinators.
+Awelon is a Turing complete, purely functional language based on concatenative combinators with confluent rewrite rules.
 Specifically, Awelon has four primitive combinators:

         [B][A]a == A[B]         (apply)
         [B][A]b == [[B]A]       (bind)
            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

 Besides the four primitives, programmers develop a *Dictionary* within which each word is defined by an Awelon encoded function.
-For example, if we want `[A]i == A` then we can define `i = [[]] a a d`.
-Evaluation proceeds by rewriting according to the primitive combinators, or lazily substituting a word for its definition when doing so permits further progress.
+For example, if we want an inline function `[A]i == A` then we could define `i = [[]] a a d`.
+Evaluation proceeds by rewriting according to the primitive combinators and lazily substituting words for definitions when doing so permits further progress.
 As a practical language, Awelon additionally has built-in support for encoding data: natural numbers, embedded texts, binary resources, and labeled structures.

 Those `[]` square brackets contain Awelon code and represent first-class functions.
 Values in Awelon are always first-class functions, typically using [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or [Scott encodings](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding).
 However, effective Awelon compilers or interpreters will recognize and optimize common functions and value types.
 This is a concept of software *Accleration* to improve efficient use of CPU and memory.
 Acceleration for collections-oriented operations, such as matrix multiplication and linear algebra, can feasibly leverage SIMD instructions or GPGPU.